Topic RSS

 Another problem is that you no longer can use the docking station for the 3DS.
 I really enjoy the lazy aspect of just placing it in the station instead of having to plug it in every time I want to charge.

 I too hope that they release an upgraded 3DS version that has the second analog built in.
-They could easily fit it below the face buttons.
+They could easily fit it below the face button.

 Alone for Kingdom Hearts 3 its worth it, Birth by sleep was pain to control, or the other mobile versions.
 And snake Eater as mentioned or other possible action games will make good use of it.
 I agree with Darkwonders that at least they fixed their mistake soon to signal that to the developers.